nikallass/dnshuffler/README.md

 # dnshuffler
-Create list of typo or phish domains for blocking on corporate firewalls
+Create list of typo or phishing domains for blocking on corporate firewalls.

 There's a lot of examples when actors register squatting domains, listening to 25,53,80,110,443,465,995 and other ports, waiting when somebody in company mistyped domain, and connected to adversarie's server.